jokla/jokla.github.io/_posts/2014-12-28-install-sdk-c-naoqi.md

 * Now we can run:
 `$ qibuild config --wizard`
 A file will be generated in ~/.config/qi/qibuild.xml.
 It is shared by all the worktrees you will create.
 You will be asked to choose a CMake generator, select Unix Makefiles, and to choose a IDE, choose QtCreator (or another if you use a different IDE).
+`:: Please choose a generator:
+> 1 (Unix Makefiles)
+:: Please choose an IDE
+> 2 (QtCreator)
+:: Do you want to use qtcreator from /usr/bin/qtcreator?
+> Y (Yes)
+:: Found a worktree in /udd/fspindle/soft/romeo/workspace_gantry
+:: Do you want to configure settings for this worktree? (y/N)
+> y
+:: Do you want to use a unique build dir? (mandatory when using Eclipse) (y/N)
+> N`
   * If you see a message like "CMake not found" probably you have to install CMake:
 * `sudo apt-get update &&  sudo apt-get install cmake `
 * We can create, configure and build a new project called "foo":